Written by:

 7. Utilize Technology

 Leverage modern e-learning technologies to deliver flexible, accessible training solutions.
-Online platforms can provide interactive and personalized learning experiences.
+Online platforms can offer interactive, personalized learning experiences.
 Perhaps consider using artificial intelligence to help create content for topics that are not industry-specific.

 AI and compliance training for employees